Limit Order Books: Empirical Observations in LOBs

-In summary, incoming orders that are fully matched upon arrival always have a strictly smaller instantaneous mid-price impact than those orders that are not.
-This was reinforced by the data from the Shenzhen Stock Exchange, where incoming orders that were only partially matched upon arrival were found to have much larger instantaneous mid-price impact than incoming orders that were fully matched upon arrival.
-Furthermore, $\Phi_m(\omega_x)$ was found to take a different functional form in the two cases:\begin{itemize} \item For incoming orders that were only partially matched upon arrival, $\Phi_m(\left|\omega_x\right|)$ was found to be constant for all $\left|\omega_x\right|<10000$ shares, then to increase for larger values of $\left|\omega_x\right|$. \item For incoming orders that were fully matched upon arrival, $\Phi_m(\left|\omega_x\right|)$ was reported to follow the power law $\Phi_m(\left|\omega_x\right|) = A\left|\omega_x\right|^{\alpha}$, where $A$ is a constant that varied from stock to stock.
+Using data from the Shenzhen Stock Exchange, \citet{Zhou:2012universal} partitioned incoming orders according to whether or not they received an immediate full matching\footnote{Incoming orders that are fully matched upon arrival always have a strictly smaller instantaneous mid-price impact than orders that are not.} of size $\omega_x$ at time $t_x$.
+The resulting functional form of $\Phi^m(\omega_x)$ was different in the two cases.\begin{itemize} \item For incoming orders that only partially matched upon arrival, $\Phi^m(\left|\omega_x\right|)$ was constant for all $\left|\omega_x\right|<10000$ shares, and it then increased for larger values of $\left|\omega_x\right|$. \item For incoming orders that fully matched upon arrival, $\Phi^m(\left|\omega_x\right|)$ followed the power law $\Phi^m(\left|\omega_x\right|) \approx A\left|\omega_x\right|^{\alpha}$, where $A$ was a constant that varied across stocks.
 Among buy orders, the mean value of $\alpha$ was $0.66\pm0.05$.
-Among sell orders, the mean value of $\alpha$ was $0.69\pm0.06$. \end{itemize}After applying the change of variables where the angle brackets $\left\langle \cdot \right\rangle$ denote the mean value taken across all incoming market orders in the data, Zhou found that the $\Phi'_m(\omega_x ')$ curves for all studied stocks collapsed onto a single curve for incoming orders that were fully matched upon arrival, and onto another single curve for incoming orders that were only partially matched upon arrival.
-In particular, the asymmetry between the bid side and the ask side of the LOB was no longer present after the rescaling.
+Among sell orders, the mean value of $\alpha$ was $0.69\pm0.06$. \end{itemize}After applying the change of variables where the angle brackets $\left\langle \cdot \right\rangle$ denote the mean value taken across all incoming market orders in the data, Zhou concluded that the $\Phi'^m(\omega_x ')$ curves for all studied stocks collapsed onto a single curve for incoming orders that were fully matched upon arrival and onto a different single curve for incoming orders that were only partially matched upon arrival.
+The asymmetry between the bid side and the ask side was no longer present after the rescaling.

-On both the Paris Bourse and NASDAQ \cite{Potters:2003}, a logarithmic functional form was found to provide a better fit to $\phi_m$ than was a power-law relationship.
-Furthermore, power-law relationships were found to overestimate the mean instantaneous mid-price impact of very large market orders on both the LSE and the NYSE \cite{Farmer:2003}.
+On both the Paris Bourse and NASDAQ, \citet{Potters:2003} reported that a logarithmic functional form provided a better fit to $\phi^m$ than did a power-law relationship.
+Furthermore, \citet{Farmer:2003} concluded that power-law relationships overestimated the mean instantaneous mid-price impact of very large market orders on both the LSE and the NYSE.